Our Simple GDPR Compliance Checklist

 Assess the time and budget commitment you can dedicate to the project, buying in support and services where necessary.
 Ensure company-wide awareness and engagement to continue compliance, to avoid breach and penalties; training will be essential.

 Review and amend policies and procedures to reflect compliance activity – consider how you store data, how long, how necessary, where you obtain the data from, who else has access to it, and what you actually need it for.
-A company that demonstrates proactive compliance procedures, and/or management of a data breach is one important part of the new regulation.
+A company that demonstrates proactive compliance procedures, and/or management of a data breach is one important part of compliance.

-We have a suite of services to enable a business of any size to utilise FileHound GDPR.
+We have a suite of services to enable a business of any size to utilise FileHound to comply with GDPR.

-Whether you’re up to speed on the necessities for your business, or you’re facing the prospect of an overhaul of your current systems in order to meet GDPR compliance, we can make the task at hand simpler and cost-effective for you.
+Whether you’re up to speed on the necessities for your business, whether you’re facing the prospect of an overhaul of your current systems in order to meet compliance, or struggling a to get to grips with unstructured data within your company file stores.
+Our Content Discovery Toolkit can make the task at hand simpler and cost-effective for you.